Stavanger fra luften

 © Brian Tallman Photography

 Stavanger in 48 hours – recommended by the MICHELIN Guide.
 Two days.
 One region.
 Countless flavours and impressions.
-Edge of Norway is where nature, design and gastronomy meet – and where every experience deserves its own star.
+Edge of Norway is where nature, culture and gastronomy meet – and where every experience deserves its own star.